btsomogyi/claude-flow/docs/analysis/v2.0.0/README.md

-# Deno Framework Removal Analysis - v2.0.0
+# Deno to WebAPI Migration Analysis - v2.0.0

 ## Overview

-This directory contains a comprehensive analysis and migration plan for removing all Deno framework dependencies from the claude-flow project and transitioning to a pure Node.js implementation.
+This directory contains a comprehensive analysis and migration plan for removing all Deno framework dependencies from the claude-flow project and transitioning to modern TypeScript WebAPIs with Node.js ESM `node:*` modules.

 ## Analysis Summary